Riasy7/SoftwareLicenseManager-FullWebsite/README.md

 # AJA Software Licenses' Manager

-This project is a comprehensive Software Licensing Manager Website incorporating Bootstrap code, licensed under the MIT License.
+This project is a comprehensive Software Licensing Manager Website.
+Express and Node.js are thouroughly used to create the back end of this website.
+If you wish to use this website and run the back-end, with the SQL db, add all the dependencies to your project and please refer to the below instructions.

 ## Usage